 A day focusing on the subject of “Design Thinking in atopic dermatitis” puts the patient at the heart of discussions.

-The Foundation for Atopic Dermatitis, partner of Entretiens d’Avène, explains all about this subject…
+The Eczema Foundation, partner of Entretiens d’Avène, explains all about this subject…

 The 2018 Entretiens d’Avène was held on June 8, covering the subject of “Design Thinking in Atopic Dermatitis,” which was an opportunity to give patients a chance to speak for the first time.